 Project Archive

 For a summary of what I do, see my resume.
-What follows is a catalog of many of the things I’ve done so far.
+What follows is more of a laundry list – a log of many of the things I’ve had the chance to do so far.
 You could think of it as the world’s most disastrously long and self-deprecating resume.

 Current Projects